sophoscreative/Katalyst-Video-Plus/readme.txt

 Katalyst Video Plus enables automatic content syncing between a video content or streaming services and WordPress.
 Add a source, like a playlist from YouTube, and KVP will automatically create posts for that source.

-= Extensions =
-Katalyst Video Plus has free and premium extensions to expand functionality.
-All officially approved extensions can be found in the [Katalyst Videos Plus Add-ons](http://katalystvideoplus.com/extensions/ "Katalyst Videos Plus Add-ons") section.

-= Who is using Katalyst Video Plus? =
-Take a look at some of the best sites in the [Katalyst Video Plus Showcase](http://katalystvideoplus.com/showcase/ "Katalyst Video Plus Showcase").

-= More Information =
-Visit the Katalyst Video Plus website for more information on [Katalyst Videos Plus](http://katalystvideoplus.com/ "Katalyst Videos Plus").

 == Installation ==